ChetanNathwani/zircon_age_spectra/README.md

 ![alt text](https://github.com/ChetanNathwani/zircon_age_spectra/blob/main/readme_figures/readme_PCA_W2_plot.png)

+We can see that the youngest Toba Tuff has a younger skew and plots where most volcanic age distributions plot

 ## Online usage
 For trying out some of the code without installation, there is an interactive notebook: LINK HERE